Oral Infections & Treatment: Essential Guide to Causes, Symptoms, and Care Options

 • Quality of life

-When oral infections are left untreated, they may lead to complications such as:
+If left untreated, oral infections may lead to serious issues such as:

 • Severe tooth pain